At a glance:

 Whistleblowers are brave, but sometimes people who openly raise concerns in their companies regret this bravery: they can be ostracized, overlooked for promotion or even lose their jobs.
 There are a number of high-profile examples of this.
 It is also however worth noting that the most well managed whistleblowing cases don’t ever hit the headlines.

 Now the European Union wants to ensure that whistleblowers have adequate protections and that employees and other stakeholders can raise concerns confidentially and confidently.
 A directive has been agreed upon which ensures a uniform level of protection for whistleblowers in Europe.
-Following the formal adaptation of the directive by the EU Council on October 7 2019, a two-year implementation period begins during which time EU member states will be obliged to implement the directive into their own national laws until 2021.
+Following the publication of the Directive (EU) 2019/1937 in the Official Journal of the European, the two-year implementation period begins on December 16, 2019.
+During this time EU member states will be obliged to implement the directive into their own national laws until 2021.

 The core feature of this directive is protection for whistleblowers.
 The essential points are: